Description

 - Escalation: Follow standard 3mg → 4.5mg → 6mg (or 9mg) protocol

-- Duration: Minimum 24 weeks, optimal 48 weeks for maximum effect
+- Duration: Minimum 24 weeks, best 48 weeks for maximum effect

-- Assessment: Weekly weight, monthly body composition, quarterly metabolic parameters
+- Assessment: Weekly weight, monthly body makeup, quarterly body parameters

 - Lifestyle: Combine with reduced-calorie diet and increased physical activity